 - (including Labrador) has 29 species of marine life (including whales, dolphins, and porpoises) and the largest population of humpbacks on the planet?

 - is the largest and northernmost geographical region in Atlantic Canada, slightly larger than the US State of Colorado?

 - received its name in 1498 by João Fernandes Lavrador, a Portuguese explorer who first sighted the region?

 - is home to an Inuit self-governing region called Nunatsiavut which, translated from Inuttut, means “Our Beautiful Land”?

 - was first visited by the Moravian Brethren of Herrnhut, Saxony?
 In 1760, they came to the Labrador Coast to minister to the migratory Inuit tribes.

 - encompasses the easternmost section of the Canadian Shield, a sweeping geographical region of thin soil and abundant mineral resources?

 - is home to the remnants of a sixteenth-century Basques whaling station in Red Bay, a UNESCO World Heritage Site?

 - is the only known place in North America the German military conducted land operations during WWII?
-On October 22, 1943, German submarine U-537 landed in Martin Bay and set up a remote weather station.
+On October 22, 1943, German submarine U-537 would land in Martin Bay and set up a remote weather station.